alephgamma/RHCA-study-notes/1_EX447_study_notes.md

       debug:
         msg: "The inventory_hostname: {{ inventory_hostname }}"
   ```
 3.4.2.
 Where are the different IP addresses?
-External IP adresses must defined in the inventory file.
-Whereas an internal address will be defined as an **ansible_fact**.
-Example, **ansible_default_ipv4.address**
+External IP adresses must be defined in the inventory file.
+Whereas an internal address is defined as an **ansible_fact**.
+For example, **ansible_default_ipv4.address**

 ## 4. Manage task execution
 Control privilege execution